OrdinaryMagician/stinger_m/Readme.md

  - Impaler "slice" animation for melee alt
  - Separate proto content into an add-on (if people want)
+ - Alternate flamethrower secondary that behaves more like the Unreal Bible describes (unlit blobs at a rate of 4 per second that catch on fire with explosions/lava/etc).
+ - Alternate Impaler primary that follows the Bible (laser shots from the crystal), shifts crystal shooting to pressing both buttons at once.
+ - Actual Bonesaw?

  - RTNP add-on
  - Monster pack (someday)